APPLY TO MESSIAH

 Selection Criteria

-Relationship to the Curriculum.
 Responsibility for materials selection is shared by the teaching and library faculties.
 Department faculty initiate the majority of requests for acquisition.
 Library faculty work with the departments as liaisons to help maintain collection balance, both in terms of current and retrospective acquisitions.

 The overarching criterion for selection is whether a particular resource supports the primary mission of the university: to educate men and women toward maturity of intellect, character and Christian faith in preparation for lives of service, leadership and reconciliation in church and society.
-This criterion spans a broad range of materials, most of which provide direct curricular support, but some of which extend beyond specific curricular offerings.
-In addition, some items may be at variance with our faith and lifestyle commitments, but may be included in any subject area if they meet the primary guidelines.
+This criterion spans a broad range of materials, most of which provide direct curricular or co-curricular support, but some of which extend beyond specific curricular offerings.
+In addition, some items may be at variance with our faith and lifestyle commitments but may be included in any subject area if they meet the primary guidelines.
 Please see the "Intellectual Freedom" section of this policy for information on challenges to materials in the library.

 Acquisitions Guidelines